 By Impacting Hormones

 Higher circulating levels of estrogen are linked to a greater risk of estrogen-receptor positive breast cancer.
 Plus, lifetime exposure to estrogen is correlated with a greater risk of breast cancer.
-Women who begin menstruating early in life or have a late menopause (greater estrogen exposure over a lifetime) are at higher risk of developing breast malignancies.
+Women who begin menstruating early in life or have late menopause (greater estrogen exposure over a lifetime) are at higher risk of developing breast malignancies.
 The good news?
 Regular aerobic exercise helps to lower estrogen.
 This, in turn, may lower the risk of breast cancer in women.

 Other cancers associated with higher levels of estrogen include uterine cancer and cancer of the ovaries.
 Staying physically active may protect against these cancers, partially by reducing the body’s estrogen burden.